gizatechxyz/giza-cli/docs/frameworks/cairo/prove.md

 Once we have our `json` we can use the `prove` command to create our proof!

-Basically this command will create a proving job at Giza and once the job completes we will download the created proof.
+Basically, this command will create a proving job at Giza and once the job is completed we will download the created proof.

 ```console
 > giza prove orion_runner.casm.json --size M